-For centuries, it has been used as a powerful aphrodisiac in Chinese medicine and due to its high levels of the compound called icariin, it might actually work to increase testosterone levels too.
+For centuries, it has been used as a powerful aphrodisiac in Chinese medicine and due to its high levels of the compound called icariin, which is known for its erection boosting qualities, but it might actually work to increase testosterone levels too.

 Currently no human data exists, but many in-vitro and animal-studies have shown interesting effects with standardized icariin.

 Here’s a quote from one of my older articles: